 CHR.
 Did you meet with no other assault as you came?

 FAITH.
-When I came to the foot of the
+When I

 hill called Difficulty, I met with a very aged